 The jukai ceremony takes place twice per year, in January and July.

-- Teachings on Wednesday 19th and Thursday 20th of July.
+- Teachings on Tuesday 12th and Wednesday 13th of July.

 - Registration fee for the ceremony: 50 €